-Bill Hall Trail/Deer Creek/Thunder River Backpack (strenuous; 23-mile loop): This 5- to 7-day North Rim sojourn, like most backpacking trips, requires good wayfinding skills, especially on the way out.
+Bill Hall Trail/Deer Creek/Thunder River Backpack (strenuous; 23-mile loop): This five- to seven-day North Rim sojourn, like most backpacking trips, requires good wayfinding skills, especially on the way out.
 It’s a great hike for early or late summer (never in the heat of mid-summer, though) as there is so much water to play in.

 In good weather the forest roads to the trailhead are reasonable in a regular vehicle.
 Five backcountry camping areas are available, with Deer Creek being especially popular with permit seekers.
 Regardless of the route you choose, consider caching water along the Bill Hall trail to help on your long, dry hike back up to the car.

 Other Ways to Explore the Grand Canyon

 Canyoneering: This niche sport involves rappelling into slot canyons and hiking, scrambling and perhaps swimming to make your way back out.
 Though less technical than other climbing-related disciplines, it requires proper training and specialized gear.
 If you’re interested, take an introductory canyoneering class.
 Check with REI stores and outdoor clubs, especially those in the southwestern U.S.